PremiSreePriya/Sign-Language-Translator/README.md

 🔹Enter a label (e.g., A, HELLO) in the terminal and press Enter

-🔹The webcam will open
+🔹The webcam will open, then

-🔹Show your gesture to the camera
+Show your gesture to the camera

-🔹Press s to save a sample
+🔹Press s to save a sample and

-🔹Press q or Ctrl+C to exit
+Press q or Ctrl+C to exit

 🧠 Step 3: Train the Model